 Spatial near distance

 Join features within this specified distance of a target feature to be considered for the spatial join.
-A spatial near distance is only valid when the spatial relationship is Near geodesic or Near planar.
+A spatial near distance is only valid when the spatial relationship is set to Near geodesic or Near planar.

 Temporal near distance

-Specifies the amount of time between events.
+The amount of time between events.
 Joins will occur between events that occur within the time window of each other.
 This parameter is available if Temporal relationship is set to Near.

 Specifies the statistics to be calculated on specified fields from the join features.
 Statistics are calculated for one-to-one joins.
 Different statistics are available depending on whether the specified field is a string, numeric, or date field.